foundersandcoders/mc-waterfall-chaser/README.md

 });
 ```

-The waterfall function, abstracts all these function calls and hides the cb hell that you see above.
+The waterfall function, abstracts all these function calls (assuming we have any number of functions passed) and hides the cb hell that you see above.

 ### Glossary: